Dog Smells Like Skunk But Not Sprayed!

 Your Dog Has Been Sprayed By A Skunk!

-As you can see there are many reasons why your dog might smell like a skunk.
+As you can see there are many reasons why your dog smell like skunk.
 Before we conclude, we have to ask the obvious question.
 Are you sure that your dog was not sprayed by a skunk?
 If your dog has a strong skunk odor about him, then chances are that he was sprayed by a skunk.
 Remember though, your dog puts up with your body order so hopefully to return the favor, you can put up with his unpleasant aroma as well.

 Back to blog